a crime less serious than a felony

 But invariably the grinning Nines, who in technical

 violation of the rule had been practicing secretly for weeks, would mount and ride off in perfect balance, training wheels never touching the ground.

-be a distinctive feature, attribute, or trait; sometimes in a very positive sense
+be a distinctive feature, attribute, or trait

 Jonas never found the Ceremony of Ten particularly interesting—only time-consuming, as each child’s hair was snipped neatly into its

 distinguishing cut: females lost their braids at Ten, and males, too, relinquished their long childish hair and took on the more manly short style which exposed their ears.

 He saw the Tens stroking their new shortened hair, the females shaking their heads to feel the